 Commercial Bar Courses

 A majority of law graduates take a commercial bar preparation course beginning in late May.
 If you are working for a law firm, your employer will usually cover the costs, so you should ask your firm how to handle costs and make sure to keep receipts for reimbursement purposes.
 If you are pursuing a career outside of the private sector with lower pay, you may want to inquire with the bar courses about scholarships or about the possibility of working as a representative for the company to receive a discounted course.
 Some bar courses allow students who will be working at a law firm to “sponsor” public-interest students for the full cost of their course tuition.

 HLS does not endorse any specific bar review company, and encourages you to determine which course is best for you by speaking to recent graduates, bar review company representatives, and employers.
 The Dean of Students Office requires any bar review company wishing to have a table or present at HLS to complete a questionnaire with information about the number of HLS students enrolled in the past year and general passage data for their bar course students.
 Since the information is confidential, it is only available to current law students, who can visit the Dean of Students Office (WCC3039) to review the hardcopy reports.
 Students can ask for these reports at the front desk, sign a confidentiality form, and present their HUID to gain access.

 Admission to the bar is conducted through the Board of Bar Examiners of the state in which you are applying.
 While the admission process may vary significantly from state to state, the process usually involves:

-- Applying to sit for the Bar Exam and taking the Bar Exam
+- Applying to sit for the bar exam and taking the bar exam; and

-- Completing your state’s character and fitness process and any additional admission prerequisites that may be required
+- Completing your state’s character and fitness process and any additional admission prerequisites.

 |Character and Fitness||Dean of Students Office|